axon10x/azure-psm/readme.md

 /scripts/ contains mostly Powershell but also Bash scripts.
 The .ps1 script files can be dot-sourced to use them directly.
 Due to dependencies, we recommend using the Powershell module instead.

-/modules/ contains the axon10.Azure Powershell .psm/.psd1 module.
+/modules/ contains the axon10.Azure Powershell module with .psm1/.psd1 files.
 Currently axon10.Azure is built automatically from all the .ps1 files in /scripts/ when a push is made to develop.
 See the create-modules.yml workflow for details.

+The runner pushes the built module back to the GitHub repo in the same branch.
+After the workflow runs, you should `git pull` to get the new module files on the same branch.
+Then you can do your usual CI flow, PRs, etc.

 ---